goabstract/Marketing-for-Engineers/README.md

 We used many free marketing channels.

-To be honest, when we started Flawless App we didn't have other ways.
+To be honest, when we started [Flawless App](https://flawlessapp.io/) we didn't have other ways.
 We wrote cold emails, talk to influencers, manually recruit users at events, post at Facebook developers groups, worked with developers\designers via Twitter and did many other clever tricks. 🎉 These gave us our first 1000 beta users 🎉 So it worth trying out!

 ## Content Marketing
 When you don't have money or expertise to do paid advertising, consider promotion via content.
 You can run your personal blog or do guest-blogging at the popular industry platforms\blogs (or both).
 Focus on how you can help your users with your articles.
 You don't have to be a professional writer for making a cool content.
 Just give yourself space to be creative and share your expertise.
 I encourage you to do a content-marketing by yourself because outsourcing it can be tricky (especially at the beginning).

+So, your first step is to creat a content-plan.

 :see_no_evil: Please, always check your grammar!
 I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions.
 Now it's time to write your first article :metal:

 ### :sunglasses: Personal Blog
-Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc.
+Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc. Personaly, I don't like clickbites article, but it's better to write something easy at the beginning.
+Check what competitors' blogs are publishing, what is popular in the induыtry or just scroll these [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/).
+When you generated ideas, put them into your content plan (do all your ideas suit choosen content topics?)

+To give you an example, for [Flawless App](https://flawlessapp.io/) we took topics around iOS dev best practise, "design for beginners", "how to market your app".
+Writing one artilce takes me minimun 3-4 days (five A4 pages).
+Also, we decided to use Medium, as we didn't have time to make\maintane a personal blog at our website.

 ### :green_book: Medium Marketing
 Medium is an online publishing platform with the huge active community.
 You can make your blog there and engage with your users and Medium readers.
 I want also show you the downside of using Medium versus your own blog:
 - Lower Conversion.
 You can get huge traffic to your Medium blog, but it doesn’t mean that people will go to your website or offering.
 - No magic with getting traffic
 You still need to promote your articles yourself.